sm360/backend-tech-assignment/README.md

   - return an error to the client, or
   - publish a listing, but unpublish the oldest listing of a dealer to conform to the tier limit.

+Come up with an additional functionality of your choice that could give value to the service.

 ## Notes

  - Our tech stack is mostly Java with Spring framework.